 A Regional Approach

 ZOU offers educational services through open and distance learning approach.
 It offers degrees, diplomas, certificates and short courses in the respective faculties.
-As at 2014, ZOU graduated more than 21 000 students who have been churned out into all sectors of the economy.
+As at 2014, ZOU graduated more than 21 000 students who have been employed in all sectors of the economy.

 Registration and Applications

 The university invites applications from prospective candidates at the start of each semester.
-The advertisement for applications are first flighted on the 30th of August every year and on 7th of March of every year.
+The advertisement for applications are first flighted on the 30 August every year and on 7 March of every year.
 The deadline for the submission of applications completed for August is September while those for the March applications is the 7th of April and 14 April for late submissions respectively.
 The institution offers tuition for Certificate/Diploma (undergraduate and postgraduate), Undergraduate Degree, Masters by Coursework, Masters by Thesis, MPhil/DPhil.
-The fee structure is different for Zimbabwean students, those from the SADC region and international student.
+The fee structure is different for Zimbabwean students, those from the SADC region, and international students.

 - Faculty of Arts and Education

 - Faculty of Applied Social Science

 - Faculty of Science and technology

 - , Zimbabwe Open University SAIDE, Published: 2009, Retrieved: 30 June 2014